bluekitsune-sad/bluekitsune-sad/README.md

 I am a Full Stack in web and android development
 ------------------------------------------------

-I have expertise in Web-development, Android-development, Java programming, data structures and algorithms, object-oriented programming, C, Kotlin, and C++ coding ᵕ̈
+I have expertise in Web-development, Android-development, Java programming, data structures and algorithms, object-oriented programming,etc.ᵕ̈

 *   🌍  I'm based in Pakistan
 *   🖥️  See my portfolio at [comingsoon](http://comingsoon)